kellyluo25/recollectives/_posts/nothing-at-22.md

 I've lost a lot of friends before the age of eighteen.
 Much like a non-Newtonian fluid clutched in the palm of your hand: if you hold tight, it's rock solid; if you let go, even just a little, it melts through your fingers.
-And you keep grasping, scooping handful after handful—always worried when something will give, but if you clutched any harder, you'd suffocate.
+And you keep grasping, scooping handful after handful—always worried when something will give, but if you clutched any harder, you'd smother it whole.
+Suffocated.
 So you wonder why you even bother holding on, when everything will go slack and slip through eventually.